Conutant/Variations/readme.txt

 Variations is compatible with wordpress.org/patterns, giving you the ability to mix and match patterns to create millions of different websites.

 == Changelog ==

+= 4.0.1 =
+* - Fixed bugs for blog templates.
+Fixed bug for sticky header.

 = 4.0.0 =
 * - More blog templates added (four new templates, single post template, archive template).
 Search template modified.
 WooCommerce style issue fixed.